I love DIY projects because I learn something new and save a few bucks.

 But as any person who does DIY projects, it can get messy, especially if you’re grinding wood.

-A standard vacuum would not stand up to this, you’ll need something that is heavy duty, and has good enough suction to clean up with these types of debris.
+A standard vacuum would not stand up to this, and you’ll need something heavy-duty, and has good enough suction to clean up with these types of debris.

-One great feature that the BCL180W has is its ability to use the battery of other Makita power tools, you can actually use the bigger 3 ampere LXT batteries from other Makita power tools on this.
+One great feature that the BCL180W has is its ability to use the battery of other Makita power tools, and you can use the bigger 3-ampere LXT batteries from other Makita power tools on this.